 - Check the Manufacturer’s Instructions

-Some manufacturers will have specific instructions for how to care and store their tools when not in use and will offer guidelines for the best way to store them, so consult your manual first and foremost.
-It’s important to follow these instructions, especially for larger power tools so they remain in good working condition.
+Some manufacturers will have specific instructions for how to care for and store their tools when not in use and will offer guidelines for the best way to store them, so consult your manual first and foremost.
+It’s important to follow these instructions, especially for larger power tools, so they remain in good working condition.

 - Clean the Tools